-LHA Inspectors will enter the unit in absence of the tenant, if the owner is present or authorized person.
+- the owner's responsibility to provide the tenant proper notice to inspect the unit without the tenant's presence. - 8.
+LHA Inspectors will enter the unit in absence of the tenant, if the owner is or another authorized person is present.